jamf/Replicator/README.md

 **v3.2.2**<br>
 * Fixed issue #24, group and policy selective removal broken.
-* Changed arrangement of drop-downs on selective to align with suggested migration order.
+* Changed arrangement of drop-downs on selective to align with suggested replication order.
-* Split selective migration/removal or group items into smart and static.
+* Split selective replication/removal or group items into smart and static.
 * Fixed issue where the listing of items in selective mode would not refresh as desired.

 **v3.2.0**<br>
-* Tabs reordered, General tab is now first to align with suggested migration order.
+* Tabs reordered, General tab is now first to align with suggested replication order.
 * Updated tabs/buttons used for navigating between General, macOS, iOS, and Selective sections.
-* Buttons for items to migrate are off by default when the app is launched.
+* Buttons for items to replicate are off by default when the app is launched.
-* You can now switch back and forth between removal and migration modes using &#8984;D.
+* You can now switch back and forth between removal and replication modes using &#8984;D.
 * When using the Selective tab, items are removed from the list as they are deleted from the server.
 Once all selected items are removed the list is grayed out.
-* Fixed an issue with Policies and Selective migration where the app could become unresponsive.
+* Fixed an issue with Policies and Selective replication where the app could become unresponsive.
 Policies should be listed much more quickly.
 * Fixed an issue where groups would not be listed when working with the Selective tab.
 * Fixed potential crash when importing a software update server from an XML file.
 * Fixed issue where xxxgroup would be displayed along with staticxxxgroup and smartxxxgroup in the summary.
 * Fixed an issue where a computer record would get resubmitted indefinitely.
 * Fixed issued with log file names.
-* Fixed issue where migration order might not go as designed.
+* Fixed issue where replication order might not go as designed.

 **v3.1.0**<br>
 * Resolved app crashes when exporting XML and destination server field is blank.
-* Resolved potential app hanging when migrating extension attributes that include patch policy EAs.
+* Resolved potential app hanging when replicating extension attributes that include patch policy EAs.
 * Re-tool preferences.
 * Removed preferences button and help button to prevent duplicate windows from opening.
-* Resolved issue where scripts could get corrupted when migration.
+* Resolved issue where scripts could get corrupted when replication.

 **v3.0.6**<br>
-* Items will now migrate if category, building, or department is missing on the destination server.
-The field will be blanked out to allow the migration.
+* Items will now replicate if category, building, or department is missing on the destination server.
+The field will be blanked out to allow the replication.

 **v3.0.5**<br>
-* Policies with the Account payload can now be migrated.  **Note:** Account password is set to `jamfchangeme`.
+* Policies with the Account payload can now be replicated.  **Note:** Account password is set to `jamfchangeme`.
 * Resolved an issue where a smart group with thousands of computers would not get cleared.
-* Resolved issue migrating machines with duplicate serial numbers or MAC addresses.
+* Resolved issue replicating machines with duplicate serial numbers or MAC addresses.
 Duplicate addresses are cleared.
 * Resolved issue trying to copy computers with no serial number.
 * Resolved issue where a policy name starting with a space would lose the leading space when it was posted to the new server.
 * References to the source server in the App Config are now updated to the destination server.

 **v3.0.0**<br>
 * Added ability to use locally stored XML files as a source rather than a server.
-* Added ability to migrate macOS and iOS Mac App Store apps.
+* Added ability to replicate macOS and iOS Mac App Store apps.

 **v2.8.0**<br>
 * Moved text manipulation to main thread, fixing issues where the endpoint URL was incorrect.
 * **Changed tab order** - tabs through server to username to password.
-* Updated migration order to address issue #18.
+* Updated replication order to address issue #18.
 * Removed forced debug mode accidentally left in the previous beta.
 * Lightly grayed out GET/POST related fields to indicate they are not for user input.
 * Added button for quick access to preferences and help.
-* Help window can now be displayed while running migrations.
+* Help window can now be displayed while running replications.
-* Changes to the GUI, moved tabs to top of section and added arrows to selective migration subjects.
+* Changes to the GUI, moved tabs to top of section and added arrows to selective replication subjects.
 * Added removing the scope from static computer groups/mobile device groups/user groups, addressing issue #19.
 * Grayed out source server when doing removals to make it more clear from which server items get removed.
 * Updated Help.
-* Added 'check for updates...' under jamf-migrator in the menu bar.
+* Added 'check for updates...' under Replicator in the menu bar.
 * Added additional logging, in debug mode.
 Minor code adjustments.
 * Added ability to export xml.
 Added cache clearing to authentication / server availability check in an effort to resolve 503 errors when the api is actually available.